MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 >
 > Access to this feature is restricted to select titles.
 If you are interested in trying it, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).

 This is the homepage for the Bumblelion 1PP Preview.
-Properly called "PlayFab Multiplayer Communication Fabric," this relay service creates secure, ultra low-latency device-to-device networks.
+Properly called "PlayFab Parties," this relay service creates secure, ultra low-latency device-to-device networks.
 You can use these networks for game data or voice and text chat.

 Here are current docs: